MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 ### The "Learn my voice" feature

 The "Learn my voice" feature allows the user to train Cortana to recognize their unique voice.
-This is accomplished by the user clicking on *Learn how I say "Hey Cortana"* in the Cortana settings screen.
+This is accomplished by the user selecting *Learn how I say "Hey Cortana"* in the Cortana settings screen.
 The user then repeats six carefully chosen phrases that provide a sufficient variety of phonetic patterns to identify the unique attributes of the users voice.

 ![cortana desktop settings for hw keyword spotter wake on voice](images/audio-voice-activation-settings-2017.png)